the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-two/index.md

 askAndSayMyName();
 ~~~~~~~

-Calling a function (also refered to as running/executing/invoking a function) is as straightforward as using the function's name with added paranthaseses at the end.
-In the last example, you can already see how this function allowed us to reuse code, because otherwise we would have written repetetive code as the next example shows:
+If a function is only declared but not called, it never runs.
+Calling a function (also refered to as running, executing, or invoking a function) is as straightforward as using the function's name with added paranthaseses at the end.
+In the last example, you can already see how this function allowed us to reuse code, because otherwise we would have written repetetive code as the next code snippet shows:

 {title="index.js",lang="javascript"}
 ~~~~~~~